Helston Railway: History

 Before the advent of the railway, Helston was an important centre for tin and copper mining, as well as being the hub of an area of considerable agricultural production.
 Local businessmen observed the success that followed the opening of early railways elsewhere in Cornwall and further afield, and from 1825 a succession of schemes for tramroads and railways were put forward, many of them oriented towards Falmouth or Penryn and the River Fal estuary because of the harbour facilities there (and later, the arrival of the Cornwall Railway, enabling onward transport of minerals by coastal shipping).
 All of these schemes fell by the wayside due to the high cost of crossing the difficult terrain; after the collapse following the Railway Mania in the mid-1840s, money became increasingly scarce, and moreover the shallower seams in the mines began to become worked out, reducing the profitability of local mines.

 In 1879, a rough survey was made of the proposed route and it was estimated that the railway could be constructed for £80,000, with the most expensive portion being a viaduct over the River Cober.
 The Helston Railway Company was formed later that year, with a share capital of £70,000, with the object of building a standard gauge railway to Helston, not from the Falmouth area but from Gwinear Road on the West Cornwall line.
 The Great Western Railway was friendly towards this line, and they agreed to work the line when built.

-The line received its Act of Parliament on 9 July 1880, and work was expected to start in the spring of 1881.
+The line received its act of Parliament, the Helston Railway Act 1880 (43 & 44 Vict. c. xlviii), on 9 July 1880, and work was expected to start in the spring of 1881.
 The first sod was cut at a ceremony on 22 March 1882 and it was hoped that the line would be completed in about eighteen months to two years.
 The intended stations were Praze, Nancegollan, Prospidnick and Helston.
 In January 1883 the directors inspected the line, Prospidnick bridge was described as a massive granite structure 40 feet high.
 Roads had to be diverted and new roads made, and the estimated cost was nearly £1,000.